denoland/fresh/docs/data-fetching.md

 # Data fetching

-Not all pages can be server rendered synchronously - some pages are dynamic and require fetching fetching some data from an external source.
+Not all pages can be server rendered synchronously - some pages are dynamic and require fetching some data from an external source.
 This data fetching is often asynchronous.

 Fresh supports asynchronous data fetch in server render using suspense.
 This allows render to be interupted to wait for a promise to resolve.
 Once the